dduan/TOMLDecoder/Sources/TOMLDecoder/TOMLDecoder.docc/DevelopingTOMLDecoder.md

 * The script `Scripts/test-generate.sh` should be run to verify that the generated code and tests are up to date.
 It exists with a non-zero exit code if new code is generated.
+* Generated source files should have `.Generated.swift` suffix in the filename.

 ## Benchmarking